IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 Lastly, though importantly for certain students, we are a short drive from three international airports (BWI, DCA, and IAD).
 Because we live near the capital, you can generally find non-stop flights to almost anywhere on Earth.
 This can matter a lot for certain international students who want to visit their families because what might be a 1-flight trip from UMD could easily be a 3- or 4-flight trip at other, more remote or isolated universities.
 It is also easier and cheaper for us to go to academic conferences for this reason.

+## Is it safe to live in the area?
+I personally live in College Park, walk regularly to campus, and am raising my two small children in the area.
+I have never personally been concerned for my safety, nor have my students ever voiced such concerns to me.
+Every city will have some degree of incidents, but I find that the overwhelming majority of such notices, when I hear about them, come from nearby the area around Faternity houses where undergrads tend to live, and not where graduate students, faculty, or researchers live.

 ## Are there any specific things I should know about UMD's location or living the that I haven't asked already?
 * In general, I think when people first hear of College Park, they don't realize how accessible it is to DC and major attractions in the area.
 Put it into Google Maps, and I think you will be pleasantly surprised, especially compared to some other schools you may be considering.
 There is a lot going on near and around here, while not being all that expensive!